 The NCAA Men's Basketball tournament isn't called "March Madness" for nothing.
-It's one of the biggest events in American sports, generating billions of dollars, legendary performances, and, of course, interesting facts.
-From its humble beginnings with eight teams competing for a second-rate championship, it's grown into an entire month of insanity.
-The history of the tournament is rich with interesting anecdotes and all manner of March Madness trivia.
+It's one of the most prominent events in American sports, generating more than a billion dollars, legendary performances, and, of course, interesting facts.
+From its humble beginnings with teams competing for a second-rate championship, it's grown into an entire month of college basketball mania.
+The history of the tournament is rich with exciting anecdotes and all manner of March Madness trivia.

 NCAA tournament history goes way beyond sheer numbers and rote lists of upsets.
 For example, did you know the now-basement dwelling National Invitation Tournament (NIT) was once actually a bigger deal than the Big Dance?
 Or that gambling brought down one of the greatest teams in college basketball history, and kept the tournament out of New York for six decades?
 Or that men getting snipped in time to watch the early rounds has become a popular trend?
 These March Madness facts might surprise you.

 One of the quirkiest trends surrounding the NCAA March Madness Tournament is the uptick in men who schedule sterilization procedures in the days before the games begin.
 According to ESPN, urologists have reported a rise of almost 50% in the numbers of men looking to get snipped just in time to watch hours of college basketball during the recovery period.

 Urology clinics have embraced the surge.
 Many offer discounts, t-shirts, free snacks and games playing in the lobby during March Madness.